K-J-Q/kitchensink-quiz/README.md

 # 4.1 Exercise 1: Change Check Condition
-In project kitchensink, change the phone number check from min 10 digits to 8 digits.
+In the project kitchensink, the minimum phone number check was modified to allow 8 digits.

-This was achieved using the *@size* parameter in the file model/Member.java
+This was done by changing the `@Size` parameter in the `model/Member.java` file.

 ```
 @Size(min = 10, max = 12)